esn83/OpenCurseOfSherwood/README.md

 Raylib-cs    : https://github.com/ChrisDill/Raylib-cs

 You can run the game by either:

 1. download and install .NET sdk

-   copy the 'assets' folder into the "bin\Debug\net7.0" folder
+   download and unpack zipped game code and then copy the 'assets' folder into the "bin\Debug\net7.0" folder

    run 'open cos.exe'

+2. download and install .NET sdk

-2. download and install VSCode
+   download and install VSCode

    install C# extension by Microsoft in VSCode